prestonharberts/bib/Bible/prov20.md

 > Separates out all evil with his eyes.
 ###### 9
 > Who can say, “I have kept my heart clean;
->  “ I am pure from my sin”?
+> “I am pure from my sin”?
 ###### 10
 > Diverse weights and diverse measures—
 > The LORD abhors both of them.